 This collection includes 11 titles in anthropology, sociology, ethnography and material culture, including Alison Hulme’sOn the Commodity Trail: The Journey of a Bargain Store Product from East to West and Emma Crewe’s The House of Commons: An Anthropology of MPs at Work.

-This collection will contain about 10 titles from Bloomsbury's Anthropology list, including Wars of Terror by Gabriele Marranci, The Invention of Taste by Luca Vercolloni and Micromuseology by Fiona Candlin.
+This collection contains 11 titles from Bloomsbury's Anthropology list, including Wars of Terror by Gabriele Marranci, The Invention of Taste by Luca Vercolloni and Micromuseology by Fiona Candlin.

-The Anthropology 2017 collection will contain 11 titles including Alternative Art and Anthropology by Arnd Schneider and Sensing the World by David Le Breton.
+The Anthropology 2017 collection contains 11 titles including Alternative Art and Anthropology by Arnd Schneider and Sensing the World by David Le Breton.

 Bloomsbury Anthropology publishes innovative and original scholarship at the forefront of such fields as Visual Culture, Sensory Studies, Art and Anthropology, and Digital Anthropology.
 Our content is produced by leading authors leading students and readers to new anthropological horizons.
 The Anthropology 2018 collection will contain approximately 4 titles, including Practicing Art and Anthropology by Anna Laine.